 End of Blaze Labs Article

-Note that the Bifield Brown Effect is an effect aparently produced by capacitors or electrodes that are asymmetrical (of different sizes).
-This is what causes the mojority of confusion around the "Lifter" devices.
-You can see from the images that one electrode is sigificantly larger then the other.
+Note that the Bifield Brown Effect is an effect apparently produced by capacitors or electrodes that are asymmetrical (of different sizes).
+This is what causes the majority of confusion around the “Lifter” devices.
+You can see from the images that one electrode is significantly larger then the other.
 Most Lifters or EHD thrusters are powered with voltages below 30kV.
 It is said that the Bifield Brown effect would become more apparent at more extreme voltages such as above the 50kV mark.
 The vacuum tests performed by Blaze Labs were performed with a Lifter powered at 30kV.
-NASA have also perfomed vacuum tests on a rotational lifter setup powered at 50kV.
-These tests are not 100% conclusive but it seems unlikley that a device based on the design of a Lifter will have any significant implications for propulsion technology.
+NASA have also performed vacuum tests on a rotational lifter setup powered at 50kV.
+These tests are not 100% conclusive but it seems unlikely that a device based on the design of a Lifter will have any significant implications for propulsion technology.